phanumat/Documentation/tools-and-ide/account-mgmt.rst

 Publication requests
 --------------------

-*My Publication Requests* will show all your publication requests for submissions to the SmartThings catalog, along with the publication request status.
+*My Publication Requests* will show all your publication requests for submissions to the PEA HiVE catalog, along with the publication request status.

 ----

 Live logging
 ------------

-*Live Logging* will show a live logging view for your SmartThings account.
+*Live Logging* will show a live logging view for your PEA HiVE account.
 Here you will find logs for all your installed SmartApps and Device Handlers.
 You can also filter the logs by a specific SmartApp.